TheErdosInstitute-Summer2025-Project/aviation-project/README.md

 2. **Aircraft Damage Assessment**: Predict aircraft damage category (minor/substantial/destroyed)
 3. **Accident Forecasting**: Forecast future accident counts using time-series methods

 By combining these approaches, the project aims to highlight the conditions most associated with severe outcomes.
-The insights gained can support data-informed decisions by regulators, manufacturers, and airline operators to improve safety practices and reduce the risk of future accidents.
+The insights gained can support data-informed decisions by regulators, manufacturers, and airline operators to improve safety practices, save lives, and prevent aircraft damage.

----

-### **Stakeholders**

--   **NTSB & FAA:** Inform regulations, investigations, and safety outreach.

--   **Aircraft Manufacturers:** Guide design improvements based on failure insights.

--   **Airlines/Operators:** Refine training, operations, and maintenance to reduce risk.

----

-### **Key Performance Indicators (KPIs)**

--   **Aircraft Damage & Injury Severity Prediction (Classification):**

-    -   _Accuracy, Precision, Recall, F1_score_ – Evaluate classification quality across different categories.

--   **Accident Forecasting (Time-Series):**

-    -   _MAE_ – Assess accuracy of predicted accident counts over time.

----

 ## 📊 Dataset Collection & Cleaning